-As part of the Roade Bypass construction, a new road bridge across the West Coast Main Line will be built to the north of Bailey Brooks Lane Bridge.
-The ground investigation works to inform the detailed design of the road have been completed.
-To finalise the design prior to starting construction of the main bypass in July 2022, further site investigations are required in the fields around Roade.
-You can find out more about the timescales for the opening of the bypass in the FAQs.
+As part of the bypass construction, a new road bridge across the West Coast Main Line will be built to the north of Bailey Brooks Lane Bridge.
+Enabling works for the new bypass have commenced following completion of the preliminary investigation works to inform the detailed design of the road and to make sure that all mitigation is completed prior to starting construction in Spring 2022.

 Noise and Dust monitoring requirements have been agreed with the local authorities and will be monitored throughout the project.
 You can read more about how we are planning to minimise disruption and manage our impacts in the Traffic Management section below and in the FAQs.

 You can view the timeline of works here and this section of the website will be regularly updated as the status of the works progresses.
 We will also be providing further updates via regular newsletters and this website.

 Until Christmas 2021, there will be little change to the current traffic layout.
 The Junction 15 improvement works approved by National Highways will be carried out off-line during the day in preparation for traffic switch in Q1 2022.
 Current traffic layouts will be maintained until this time, whilst we finish widening slip roads off-line, behind the existing safety barriers.
 Click here to see the Traffic Management sequence diagrams.